yuji-kazama/add-message-to-notion-go/README.md

 * Go 1.16 or higher
 * direnv

 ## Config
-Set the following as environment valuables in ".env" file.
+Create ".env" file, and set the following as environment valuables in the file.
 * SLACK_SIGNING_SECRET
 * SLACK_ACCESS_TOKEN
 * SLACK_USER_ID